Peterkn2001/ATtiny-Programmer/README.md

 Only 8 pins are used on the ZIF Socket, but these sockets are commonly only available in 14 pins or greater.
-A 16 pin socket is used to allow an SOP8 adapter to be used without fouling the ZIF lever, but a 14 pin version (or smaller if avaialble) could be substituted if this is not a consideration.
+A 16 pin socket is used to allow an SOP8 adapter to be used without fouling the ZIF lever, but a 14 pin version (or smaller if avaialble) could be substituted if this is not a consideration

 ![ZIF Socket](https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/images/ZIF_Socket.jpg)

 The 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not reccomended)